NirmalManoj/DareToCross/README.md

 # Dare To Cross - Game

-A river crossing game with multiple level made for the ISS Assignment.
+A river crossing game with multiple levels.

 Open documentation.txt to read the documentation.